+ames G. Farley, President-Level R1-207

-President-Local R1-207 James J. Hartnett, Jr., Personnel Administrator 2/3/00 ALLA ard F. Faust, President-Local R1-282
+James J. Hartnett, Jr., Personnel Administrator

-MEMORANDUM OF UNDERSTANDING BETWEEN THE COMMONWEALTH OF MASSACHUSETTS AND THE NATIONAL ASSOCIATION OF GOVERNMENT EMPLOYEES
+Richard F. Faust, President-Local R1-282

 Regarding MBTA Passes

 This Memorandum of Understanding is entered into between the Commonwealth of Massachusetts, acting through the Human Resources Division and the National Association of Government Employees (NAGE).
 Contingent on compliance with all federal and state regulations, and as soon as is administratively feasible for the Employer, the Commonwealth agrees to deduct the permissible cost of MBTA passes from an employee's salary on a pre-tax basis for all employees who wish to participate in such a program.